orbeon/orbeon-forms-doc/xforms/client-side-javascript-api.md

 ### The orbeonLoaded event

-- `ORBEON.xforms.Events.orbeonLoadedEvent`
-    – Fired when the form is fully loaded and initialized.
+The `ORBEON.xforms.Events.orbeonLoadedEvent` fires when the form is fully loaded and initialized.

 To add your event listener on, say `orbeonLoadedEvent`, write: